- History of Granville

 Restoring the city’s reputation

 Thus armed, Granville then gains the right to attack and loot enemy ships, what will be called “the right to practice the race”, from the reign of King Louis XIV.
 Many buildings in Granville are armed.
 About fifteen corsairs will also mark Granville including Admiral Georges-Rene Pléville Le Pelley.
 The latter even has his statue erected on the port of Granville.
 After this period, conflicts led to bombings of the city, then large fires and several houses were destroyed.
 Rehabilitation works have been undertaken to restore Granville’s reputation.
-We offer tours guided by your driver guide.
+We offer tours guided by your driver guide in Normany.

 Granville nowadays